uio-carpentry/organisational/meetings/160330_organisers.md

 - 1/2 or 1 day introducing Python or R (could be useful for Data Carpentry follow-up workshops)
 - 1/2 or 1 day Software Carpentry workshop for professors

-Vincent also mentionned the interest of ForBio (http://www.forbio.uio.no) to develop a Software Carpentry workshop week.
+Vincent also mentioned the interest of ForBio (http://www.forbio.uio.no) to develop a Software Carpentry workshop week.
 The ambition of Forbio is to train a new generation of biosystematists in the Nordic countries and as many PhDs are coming from abroad, it would be necessary to hold a full week rather than several 1/2 days or 1 day workshops.

 We discussed the possibility to participate more actively in Research school to train younger researchers (PhDs), master Students or even undergraduates.
 We all agreed there is a need to adapt Software Carpentry workshop "format".

 The codata international Training Workshop format was discussed: they offer the possibility to build your own workshop with lessons chosen according to your needs.
+A good example of what codata offers can be found at [http://www.codata.org/news/105/62/CODATA-International-Training-Workshop-in-Big-Data-for-Science-Beijing-4-17-July](http://www.codata.org/news/105/62/CODATA-International-Training-Workshop-in-Big-Data-for-Science-Beijing-4-17-July).
 We all think we could use the same kind of format, with adequate information on the possible prerequisites for each session.

 #### Actions ####